Pasta all’Amatriciana

 Ingredients:

-6 tablespoons extra virgin olive oil
+6 tablespoons extra virgin olive oil1 large onion, peeled and chopped

 2 garlic cloves, peeled and chopped